vanwars/vanwars-website-1/pages/_resources/ai_society.md

 ### The Turing Test

 ### More Reading
+* <a href="https://sitn.hms.harvard.edu/flash/2017/history-artificial-intelligence/" target="_blank">https://sitn.hms.harvard.edu/flash/2017/history-artificial-intelligence/</a>.
+Graduate Student Publication at Harvard for Science and the News.
+8/28/2017.
+Rockwell Anyoha.
+* <a href="https://verloop.io/blog/the-timeline-of-artificial-intelligence-from-the-1940s/" target="_blank">A Timeline of AI from the 1940s</a>

 ## 3. How do AIs work?
 * Goal is established a priori, and then the algorithms are tuned to achieve the goal.